J4NN0/wordlist-generator/README.md

             the main menu

-   Compile the *.c with gcc (or a compiler uploading both file .c and .h) and enjoy!
+   Compile the \*.c with gcc (or a compiler uploading both file .c and .h) and enjoy!
-   File .c and .h have to be in the same sub-folder.

 # Note